0xStarlight/OS-Lab/Stage-15/1-Resource-Manager-Module.md

 - Implement Resource Manager and Device Manager modules for terminal output handling.
 ```

+---
+# Summary

+In eXpOS, a resource manager module is used to manage resources such as terminal, disk, and inode among different processes.
+Before using a resource, a process must acquire it by invoking the resource manager.
+If the requested resource is unavailable, the process is blocked until it becomes available.
+The resource manager module also handles the release of system resources.
+To manage the terminal, the OS maintains a data structure called the Terminal Status Table which contains details of the process that has acquired the terminal.
+The Terminal Write function in Device Manager module is used to print to the terminal and acts as an abstract layer between the write system call and terminal handling functions in the resource manager module.
+A busy loop is used to wait for a resource because if a process waits just once, it may find that the resource is locked again when it tries to acquire it when it resumes execution.
+The interrupt routine 7 implemented in stage 10 is modified to invoke Terminal Write function present in Device Manager module instead of print statement.
+In this stage, we will implement only Terminal Write function in Device Manager module.

+---
+# Starting
 ## **Module 0: Resource Manager**

 This module is responsible for allocating and releasing the different resources.
 Note that the Terminal and Disk devices are freed by the corresponding interrupt handlers.